tmampa/movie-reviews/README.md

-# Football match ratings with Ruby on Rails
+# Movie ratings with Ruby on Rails

 > This is a movie and series ratings page where you can create account and post your ratings annonimously